 Wenlock Priory is one of Shropshire’s most famous English Heritage sites.
-Located in Much Wenlock, home of the modern day Olympic Games and just 20 minutes from Telford Town Centre, stands the ruins of the famous 12th century Anglo-Saxon monastery.
-Whether you fancy exploring the Cloister Garden or the Norman Chapter House, Wenlock Priory is a favourite for any history fan.
+Located in Much Wenlock, 20 minutes from Telford Town Centre, stands the ruins of the famous 12th century Anglo-Saxon monastery.
+Whether you fancy exploring the Cloister Garden or the Norman Chapter House, Wenlock Priory is a favourite for any history fanatic.

-Hidden away in the town of Wellington is the well-treasured home of Sunnycroft, which tells the story of a brewer, a widow and three generations of the Lander family.
-Immerse yourself in this Edwardian home, decorated with original wallpapers and Maw’s tiles and it is even filled with everyday belongings of past family members.
+Hidden away in the town of Wellington is the well treasured home of Sunnycroft, which tells the story of a brewer, a widow and three generations of the Lander family.
+Immerse yourself in this Edwardian home, decorated with original wallpapers and Maw’s tiles and is even filled with everyday belongings of past family members.

 10. Haughmond Abbey

 Just a few miles from the town of Shrewsbury is the extraordinary remains of an Augustinian abbey, including the surviving chapter house with 12th and 14th century carving and statuary.
 Enjoy the vast exhibitions of archaeological finds, with a picnic area and light refreshments.